Blog Time Line

 English:

-That's all from us in Talland this week.
-We hope you have a fabulous weekend and can't wait to see you all on Monday.
+That's all from us this week so we hope you have an amazing weekend and can't wait to see you on Monday!

 Signing off from Mr. Langley, Mr. Bishop and Miss.
 Colton.